jackrosenthal/elephant/README.rst

 The Elephant Stack (ELS) Programming Language
 ---------------------------------------------

-ELS is a concatenative language with lexical (static) scoping.
+ELS is a concatenative programming language with dynamic scoping.
 ELS prides itself for having very few builtin operators: most operators are defined in its own language (see ``core.els``).